RetroDECK/ES-DE/USERGUIDE-DEV.md

 With this configuration, pressing the _Back_ and _Start_ buttons (or equivalent on non-Xbox 360 controllers) at the same time exits the emulator.

-There are two types of games supported by Hypseus and these are _Daphne_ and _Singe_.
+There are two types of games supported by Hypseus and these are _Daphne_ and _Singe_, with the latter coming in either a legacy format or in a newer ZLUA format.
 It's beyond the scope of this document to describe these game formats in detail but there are many resources available online for this.
 The setup differs a bit between these two types however, and you need to use an alternative emulator entry in ES-DE to launch Singe games.

 In addition to the above instructions there's an unofficial YouTube video available on how to setup Hypseus Singe on the Steam Deck: \
 https://www.youtube.com/watch?v=mO2UiI6byJo